bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Next button, if counter = imageCount then ..." />
 </p>

-Let&apos;s add this if statement into our script over here, to handle that.
+<p>Let&apos;s add this if statement into our script over here, to handle that.
 So down here, I&apos;m going to increment the counter and then check to see if the counter is the same as image count.
 If it is, feminists at the counter back to zero equals the same as you could also do triple equals.
 Which would be exactly the same as, in this case I&apos;m not really worried about type coercion.
-But you might want to be extra careful and triple equals in there, and there we go.
+But you might want to be extra careful and triple equals in there, and there we go.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 321. test, next button (192) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">